 The secret to getting it to brown is to spray it lightly with non-stick cooking spray.
 It works like a charm!

 This was the perfect Sunday supper and it would also be great to bake ahead for a picnic or cookout.
-I served it up with a big batch of cole slaw, just add your favorite sides and you have a real people-pleasing meal!
+I served it up with a big batch of creamy coleslaw, just add your favorite sides and you have a real people-pleasing meal!

 Having dinner together as a family is so important.
 I’m learning to adjust to my kids being adults and not being home every night.
 Seriously, how did this happen?
 I swear they all just started kindergarten and in reality, my oldest is speaking of getting married and buying his first house.